SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 Resolution Select
 - Select resolution to render
 - The second option is your custom resolution typed in the boxes to the left

+Palette Select:
+- Select the colors over which the fractals will keep cycling.
+- If you select RGB and the Color Definitions with a 3/2 postfix, then each child that switches colors will step 1.5 steps
+- So in RGB + 3/2 blue might become yellow.
+But Hue Shift would then cycle between Blue-Yellow, Red-Cyan and Green-Magenta
+- If you instead select a Blue-Yellow palette and regular step Color Definitions, but a Hue Shift would only flip to Yellow-Blue

+Delete Palette (X):
+- Removes the selected palette from the list, erasing if custom, if it's one of the defaults, it will be restored next launch.

+Add Palette (+):
+- Make your own custom palette, keep picking colors until you are finished, then cancel the next pick.
+- If you make a mistake you could always delete it and try again.
+- It will be saved to settings.txt to be reloaded in the next launch, unless you delete it.

+Default Hue:
+- What hue shift will the fractal start at?
+With static Hue Shift, this default is permanent over the whole animation
+- 1 would shift RGB to GBR, 2 would shift RGB to BRG, with a palette with X colors, an X default hue would loop back to the original
+- If -1 it will be random after each start

 Period